 Instead of regular salt, rock salt can be used to prepare this as it is unprocessed and pure.

 Main ingredients: Potatoes, puris, coriander powder, rock salt, coconut oil, salt, green chillies, turmeric powder.

 Cooking Tips: Bake the puris in medium heat with coconut oil.
 Mix potatoes with kuttu ka atta or buckwheat flour and rock salt.

 Boil potatoes with water and avoid adding oil while boiling.
 Avoid ghee and other ingredients that may add to fat accumulation.
 The leafy coriander leaves along with this, boost health with its vital nutrients.

-TruWeight’s health point: Potatoes have low glycemic index and complex carbohydrates which make them ideal for weight loss.
+TruWeight’s health point: Potatoes, when baked and consumed in moderation, imparts less calorie and rich amount of nutrients, which make them ideal for weight loss.